Getting Started

 SECURE_CROSS_ORIGIN_OPENER_POLICY = "unsafe-none"

-6. Add a path to urlpatterns
+6. Add paths to urlpatterns

 from django.urls import path, include